Hound-Media-Server/hound-site/docs/platforms.md

 ### Android and Android TV

-Android and Android TV has fully working clients, which you need to sideload using our APKs.
+Android and Android TV has fully working clients, which you need to sideload using the APKs.
 You can grab the latest APKs from the repo.

+Download the APKs here: [Releases](https://github.com/Hound-Media-Server/hound-app/releases)

+AFTV Downloader Code: **5479712** (v0.0.1-beta, for Android TV)

 ### iOS and tvOS